 The Alarm fails to sound when the Test button is pressed

-• Check the age of the unit - see the "replace by" label on side of unit.
+- Check the age of the Alarm see the "replace by" label on side of Alarm. - Ensure the alarm is twisted fully home on the mounting plate, as this connects the battery.